-- 12.6 In the case of applicants who have accepted offers but not commenced their studies when, exceptionally, a decision is taken to close the course and not admit new students, King's will again explore other options for those applicants, including whether places can be offered on alternative courses at King's. - 12.7 King's may also decide to close a course before an applicant has accepted an offer from King's, in which case it will withdraw the offer promptly.
-Again, such a decision would only be made exceptionally, but King's might decide to do this for example where there has been insufficient interest in the course, which will adversely impact the student experience, or where a key member of staff leaves and King's considers it unlikely to be able to replace that individual in time.
+11.9 King's may also decide to close a programme before an applicant has accepted an offer from King's, in which case it will withdraw the offer promptly.
+Again, such a decision would only be made exceptionally, but King's might decide to do this for example where there has been insufficient interest in the programme, which will adversely impact the student experience, or where a key member of staff leaves and King's considers it unlikely to be able to replace that individual in time.